kyleaoconnell22/high-level-networks-desmog/README.md

 ##### Step 3
 The third step is to associate one quartet tree with each quartet identified as a T-quartet and associate two quartet trees with each quartet identified as a B-quartet.
 As explained in the manuscript, we expect that the collection of all quartet trees associated with B-quartets and T-quartets will be displayed in the network.
 We refer to this collection as the set of dominant quartet trees.
 As detailed in the SI, for each T-quartet the dominant quartet tree is the most frequent one and for each B-quartet the dominant quartets are the two most frequent quartet trees.

-For this step, we wrote the R function Quartet_Analysis() in the file DeepQuartets_functions.R.
+For this step, we wrote the R function Quartet_Analysis().
 The input for this function is the table outputted by NANUQ() and a significance level to determine whether we accept or reject the null hypothesis (as explained in the previous step).
 The output is a list with the dominant quartets obtained from T-quartets (1 form each), and a list with the dominant quartets obtained from all B-quartets (two from each).

 ##### Step 4
 The fourth step consists of constructing a set T^0 consisting of all trees that display only dominant quartet trees (those quartet trees in step 3).
 Any tree in T0 could potentially be displayed in the network since, for any subset of 4 taxa, each of these trees will display a dominant quartet tree on those 4 taxa.
 For now, this step is done exhaustively by looking at all possible trees displaying only dominant quartets.
 This is possible since for our data set and simulated data sets, we only consider 7 taxa.
 To obtain such a set of trees we implemented a function called Trees_quartet_display() whose input is the list of dominant quartets as output by the function Quartet_Analysis() explained in the previous step, and a vector with the name of the taxa of the seven taxa in the data.
 This function finds all trees on 7 taxa whose quartet trees are all a subset of the set of dominant quartets.